Dr Sarah ParryTitle

 Gender and Environment Gender and Technology Gender Environment and Health Environment and Social Change

 My current research interests focus on relations between gender and environment in over-developed countries.
 Through research with colleagues as part of the Sustainable Practices Research Group, and building on knowledge acquired through my previous research on stem cell research and genomics, I became puzzled because the majority of environmental social science research and writing in mainstream publications remains largely gender-blind.
-This puzzle propelled me to return to feminist works produced under the banner of ecofeminism, and my interests grew from there.
+This puzzle propelled me to return to feminist works produced under the banner of ecofeminism, then on to more recent research focussed on gender-environment relations, and my interests grew from there.
 I am currently writing about the gender-environment-household nexus.

 Sustainable Practices Research Group (2010 - 2013)